m-lima/crack-rust/task.todo.md

   - [X] Remove panic from args and options
   - [X] Move checks from args to options
 - [X] Bubble result all the way up, even if unrecoverable (allows for GUI error presenting)
+- [X] Remove the CTRL-C from the cpu::decrypt (add canceling to the API)